higlass/higlass-python/docs/getting_started.rst

 Search box
 ----------

-Views can have a search box which shows the current position and allow searching for genes.
+Views can have a search box which shows the current genomic position and lets users search for genes.
 In order for the current position to be shown, we need to pass in a chromsizes track.
 For gene search to be enabled, we have to pass in a gene annotations track:

 .. code-block:: python